shockscript/spec/src/overview/relation/mxml.md

 ## Capture safety

-Unlike in React.js combined with TypeScript, states, references and context reflections are captured by reference from nested functions, guaranteeing the "outdated" value of, say, a state, is never captured, which facilitates development by requiring no additional reference declaration.
+Unlike in React.js combined with TypeScript, states, fixtures ("refs") and context reflections are captured by reference from nested functions, guaranteeing the "outdated" value of, say, a state, is never captured, which facilitates development by requiring no additional fixture declaration.

 ## Styling